Spectral inequalities for nonnegative tensors and their tropical analogues: Tropical spectral radius of nonnegative tensors

 There exists a tropical eigenvector $\bv=(v_1,\ldots,v_n) \trans \gneq \0$ corresponding to $\rho_{\trop}(\cT)$

 Assume that $\cT$ is irreducible.
 Then every eigenvector $\bv$ satisfying \eqref{tropspeceig} is positive.
 Assume that $\cT$ is weakly irreducible.
 Then, there exists a positive eigenvector $\bv$ satisfying \eqref{tropspeceig}, and in the characterization \eqref{tropspecradchar}, the infimum can be replaced by the minimum. \end{theorem} \begin{proof} Formula~\eqref{tropspecradchar} follows from the Collatz-Wielandt characterization of the spectral radius of a non-linear map~\cite{nuss86}.
 The existence of a positive eigenvector, if $\cT$ is weakly irreducible, follows from the generalized Perron-Frobenius theorem~\cite[Theorem 2]{GG04}.
-When $\cT$ is irreducible, it is straightforward to check that any nonnegative eigenvector must be positive. \end{proof}
+When $\cT$ is irreducible, it is straightforward to check that any nonnegative eigenvector must be positive. \end{proof} \begin{rem} The special case of~\Cref{tropspecradthm0} concerning irreducible tensors was proved in \cite[Th~3.3]{BUSH201964}. \end{rem}